Xactika

-Xactika is a card game for two to ten players created by Set Enterprises in 2002.
-The trick-taking game is played with a dedicated deck of 81 cards, in which the object is to obtain the greatest number of points after eight rounds of play.
+Xactika is a card game for two to ten players designed by Marsha Falco and published by Set Enterprises in 2002.

+It is a trick-taking game that is played with a dedicated deck of 81 cards.
+The object of the game is to obtain the greatest number of points after eight rounds of play.
 Points are awarded by taking the exact number of tricks that one bids before each round.

 Deck

 The card deck consists of cards with face values ranging from 4 to 12, each with different combinations of four different suits: balls, cubes, cones and stars.
 A card can have from one to three of each of the suits, the sum of all of the shapes equaling the face value of the card.
 For example, a card with a face value of 9 could have 1 ball, 3 cubes, 3 cones, and 2 stars, as 1+3+3+2=9.
 Alternatively, a card with a face value of 9 could also have 2 balls, 2 cubes, 2 cones, and 3 stars (or any other combination of suits that sums 9).